Fachschaft-Informatik-Nordakademie/datapacks/spawn_cages/README.md

 ### Data Storage
 - `players`: Stores all the player names as well as the tolal number of players.
     - `total`: Total number of players N
-    - `angle`: Rotation angle to create the spawn circle
+    - `angle`: Rotation angle to create the spawn circle.
+Needs to be set before it runs
+    - `radius`: Radius of the spawn circle.
+Needs to be set befor it runs
     - `current_player_nr`: Number of the current player
     - `current_player_name`: Name of the current player
     - `player1`: <name_of_player1>